m-soro/Business-Analytics/README.md

 ## [Introduction to Data](Introduction-to-Data/README.md)

 Using descriptive statistics and visualizations in Excel this section aims to develop and communicate insights discovered from the data.
-This section also teaches more advanced excel functions, build excel models and statistics analysis.
+This section also teaches more advanced excel functions, builds excel models and statistical analysis.
 The project at the end of the lesson is to analyze data from NYSE.

 #### [PROJECT - Analyze NYSE Data](Introduction-to-Data/L9-Project-Analyze-NYSE-Data/README.md)